avive/karmacoin-docs/versioned_docs/version-0.1.0/testnet/nomination_pools.md

 - Add the web page's friendly url to the pool's description.

-### Create your Pool
+### Creating a Pool

-Follow the steps below to create a pool using the web UI avaialble at [https://testnet.karmaco.in/#/explorer]((https://testnet.karmaco.in/#/explorer).
+Follow the steps below to create a pool using the web UI avaialble at [https://testnet.karmaco.in/#/explorer](https://testnet.karmaco.in/#/explorer).

 1. Go to `Network` > `Staking` tab.
 2. Switch to `Pools` tab.